npm/policies/conduct.md

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, or similar personal characteristics.

-We ask that you please respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
+We ask that you please respect that people have differences of opinion regarding technical choices, and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer.
+A difference of technology preferences is not a license to be rude.

-Please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe, and welcoming environment for all.
+Please avoid using overtly sexual package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.

-Disputes must be handled respectfully, according to the terms described in the npm Dispute Resolution document.
+Disputes over package rights must be handled respectfully, according to the terms described in the npm Dispute Resolution document.

 Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.